 Leicester Comedy Festival – February

+Small, central and hugely influential, the Leicester Comedy Awards are a good industry indicator of who to look out for in Edinburgh and beyond: previous winners include “friends of Brighton” Seann Walsh, Romesh Ranganathan and Phil Jerrod.
 Running over three weeks, participants tend to do one or two shows rather than a long run.
-It is very central: venues are all within walking distance.
-Leicester’s awards are a good industry indicator of who to look out for in Edinburgh.
-Home of The UK Pun Championships, Silver Stand Up & Leicester Mercury Comedian of the Year.
+Venues are all within walking distance.
+It’s also home of three competitions: The UK Pun Championships, Silver Stand Up & Leicester Mercury Comedian of the Year.
+Here’s a jolly video featuring our Phil:

 Machynlleth – April